Nokia to axe 4,000 jobs, move assembly to Asia

 Nokia said in a statement the job cuts would take place in phases through this year.
 It has been reviewing the operations since unveiling the closure of its Romania plant last September.

 "This was inevitable.
 It was a surprise it took so long for the decision to be made," said Steve Brazier, chief executive of technology research firm Canalys.
-"Stephen Elop may be a polarizing figure, but he is proving effective at driving the change and he should be credited for that."
+"Stephen Elop may be a polarising figure, but he is proving effective at driving the change and he should be credited for that".

 Its fourth-quarter smartphone sales shrank 31 percent from a year ago and the business made a steep loss for the quarter.